Jim Otis: Regular season

+Playoffs

 Family

 Otis's father, Dr. James John Otis, had been the roommate and best friend of Ohio State head coach Woody Hayes when both men were members of the Sigma Chi fraternity of Denison University in the 1930s.
 To avoid any appearance of impropriety, Hayes broke off all social contact with the elder Otis during the son's college career.
 Dr. Otis lived and operated a medical practice in Celina, Ohio.

-Otis's son, James John Otis II, was a star high school quarterback in the St. Louis area.
-He was invited to Ohio State in 2001 as a preferred walk-on and lettered in 2003 for special teams play.
+Otis's son, Jimmy Otis, was a star high school quarterback at Christian Brothers College High School in the St. Louis area.
+He was invited to Ohio State in 2000 as a preferred walk-on, and lettered in 2003 for special teams play.

 Jim Otis's other son, Jeff Otis, has been under contract with five NFL teams and is currently a free agent.